Learn how time tracking helps your business’ time management—and how you can get your team on board.

 When you track time, you know how you’re spending time.
 Are there hours of “dead time,” or time that’s spent on unprofitable activities?
 Take a look at which time wasters can be eliminated, so that time can spent on valuable tasks.

 Getting buy-in is critical.
-Unless everyone is invested and time tracking data is being accurately captured, you won’t maximize your investment in a time tracking solution.
+Unless everyone is invested and accurately capturing time-tracking data, you won’t maximize your investment in a time-tracking solution.

 Here’s how to dispel the myths about time tracking and get your team on board: